 Strange discharge or smell

-If your smell is suddenly altered beyond what is normal for this time of the month and has become a foul smelling discharge, you may have infection of some sort.
+If your smell is suddenly altered beyond what is normal for this time of the month and has become a foul-smelling discharge, you may have the infection of some sort.

 Unusually painful headaches

-If the headache only appears around the time of your period and is blinding or again, is so painful it that it disrupts your daily life, see a doctor.
+If a headache only appears around the time of your period and is blinding or again, is so painful that it disrupts your daily life, then its time to see a doctor.
 Hormonal imbalance may be the blame.